hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

 This equation is at the hearth of this algorithm.
-We now have an exact specification of what the value of potential Ui will be in time T+1.
+We now have an exact specification of what the value of potential *Ui* will be in time T+1.
-That is our iterating algorithm has to perfrom exactly this updated.
+That is our iterating algorithm has to perform exactly this updated.

 ### Implementation details

--   Compute the distance matrix, containing the distance between each 2 cities
+-   Compute the distance matrix, containing the distance between each 2 scities
 -   Initialize the network with random values
 -   Pick randomly a node, compute the change in the input potential
 -   Update the value of the node from the input potential change